CodeFrite/test-automation-engineer-interview/readme.md

 Here is the list of the deliverables for this sprint:

 - `Postman Project`: All the operations for the 3 endpoints to play with the API and understand its behavior
-- `AuthUnitTesting.feature`: Positive and Negative scenarios for the Auth operations in isolation with valid and invalid data
-- `AuthIntegrationTesting.feature`: Positive and Negative scenarios for the Auth operations in integration with valid and invalid data
+- `Auth feature and Step Definitions`: Contains the test scenarios for the Auth `login` operations as well as the quick steps to authenticate the user and store the token in the `Test Context`
-- `AuthDataTesting.feature`: Boundary values, Incorrect type, Incomplete parameter list, Incorrect parameter location scenarios for the Auth operations
-- `BookingUnitTesting.feature`: Positive and Negative scenarios for the Booking operations in isolation with valid and invalid data
-- `BookingIntegrationTesting.feature`: Positive and Negative scenarios for the Booking operations in integration with valid and invalid data
-- `BookingDataTesting.feature`: Boundary values, Incorrect type, Incomplete parameter list, Incorrect parameter location scenarios for the Booking operations
+- `Room feature and Step Definitons`: Contains the two quick steps scenarios to create a room and delete it (and the associated key in the `Test Context`)
+- `Booking feature and Step Definitions`: Scenarios for the Booking operations, positive/negative, in isolation/integration, with valid/invalid data, boundary values, incorrect types, incomplete parameter list, incorrect parameter location, incorrect HTTP method
-- `POJO classes`: Classes to map the request and response bodies for the `Auth` and `Booking` endpoints
+- `POJO classes`: Classes to map the request and response bodies for the `Credentials` and `Room` endpoints
 - `Common Step Definitions`: Step definitions that are common to all the feature files (e.g., setting the base URI, sending requests, checking status codes, ...)
-- `Utils classes`: Utility classes for testing (e.g., JSON serialization & comparison, ...)
+- `TestContext class`: Used to share the state between the step definitions from different classes